walnut07/GoogleSTEP/Week_5/README.md

 It visits the nearest point from the current point.

 ## Result
 The greedy approach seemed to find the most optimal tour where n = 5 or n = 8.
 However, when N is 16 or more, the result tour does not look like very optimal.
-From the pictures below, it is clear that the more points there are, the more crosses in the tour.<br>
+Based on the pictures below, it is clear that the more points there are, the more crosses in the tour.<br>
 n = 5
 ![greedy n = 5](greedy_n=5.png)